Do Go On - 206 - Dungeons and Dragons

 I've made a huge mistake.

-and settle disputes between the two having the actual battle.
+One player would be the referee and settled disputes between the two having the actual battle.

-But there's no Dungeons, no Dragons.
+But there's no dungeons nor dragons.

-Oh, that's the genius part.
+Oh, so that's the genius part.

-It's just caverny and soldiers.
+It's just cavalry and soldiers.

 Right.

-Gary married Mary Jo Powell.
+Gary married Mary Joe Powell.

-Pow, and you married.
+And you married.

 All the while, Gary was still obsessively playing these epic and detailed war games,